The Key to Mental and Emotional Health

 - Destructive behaviours and habits arise in response to internal distress, and fall away naturally by themselves when inner peace is restored

-After a lifetime working in the field of well-being and personal transformation, the Three Principles understanding has formed the basis of all my work since 2011.
+After a lifetime working in the field of well-being and personal transformation, the Three Principles understanding transformed and simplified my work, and has formed the basis of all my workshops, trainings and individual consulting work since 2011.
 I was fortunate to train with two of the pioneers in this field, Dr Mark Howard and Cathy Casey, and was inspired by the simplicity, consistency and sustainability of a principles-based approach.

 “I can honestly say that the workshop was probably the most profound I’ve ever attended.”